 But the head has a powerful voice, and it tends to want to protect, to justify, to rationalize the rightness of our thinking.
 God talks about the “hardness of heart” that one can develop.
 That hardness becomes a shield against further pain, not recognizing the pain it might be inflicting on others.
 Fortunately, God loves to do “heart transplants”.
 He tells the prophet Ezekiel (regarding his people) that “I will give you a new heart, and a new spirit I will put within you.
 And I will remove the heart of stone from your flesh and give you a heart of flesh”.

 Healing the heart is not a factual exercise or a linear journey.
 Approaching the healing of the heart is different for everyone.
-The elements that I developed over time as I healed my heart have helped many others I have coached as they sought to overcome issues in their lives by looking and healing within.
+The elements that I developed over time as I healed my heart have helped many others as they sought to overcome issues in their lives by looking and healing within.
 The speed, timing and approach may be somewhat different for everyone, but the outcome is virtually always the same.

 Changes of Both Head and Heart

 As I set out to do my research and read other’s findings in my new non-profit, I was still deeply wounded inside.
 Pat had opened the submarine hatch on my heart and I had cried deeply for the first time in 20 years, but the ghosts, recurring doubt, and fears kept returning.
 To move past this up and down existence, I had to make a mental decision to pursue emotional healing within and face a number of things:

 - I had to make a committed decision to pursue healing no matter how hard or painful it would be.

 - I had to face the fact that I was not as put together as I wanted to believe.

 - I needed to not just give myself permission to grieve; I had to pursue it.

 - I had to honestly face what I believed about myself and push through the painful journey to heal and change those beliefs.